 Myth #2: My family is really close.
 They’ll never argue over my money.

 The Truth: Unfortunately this is wistful thinking.
-Of all the hard fought and emotionally driven litigation matters we have seen, the worst have been dispute over Deceased Estates.
+Of all the hard fought and emotionally driven litigation matters we have seen, the worst have been disputes over Deceased Estates.
 Grief and money seem to be a pretty bad combination, bringing out all sorts of strong emotions.
 The clearer you are about how you want your affairs handled, the lower the chance of relationship-destroying disputes.

 Myth #3: A “home made” Will Kit is good enough.